dapr/java-sdk/README.md

 ### Exception handling

-Most exceptions thrown from the SDK are instances of `DaprException`. `DaprException` extended from `RuntimeException`, making it compatible with Project Reactor.
+Most exceptions thrown from the SDK are instances of `DaprException`. `DaprException` extends from `RuntimeException`, making it compatible with Project Reactor.
 See the [exception example](./examples/src/main/java/io/dapr/examples/exception) for more details.

 ## Development